openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Authenticate: `POST /auth/tokens`

-Each request to create a token contains an attribute with authentication information and, optionally, an attribute section describing the authozation scope being requested.
+Each request to create a token contains an attribute with authentication information and, optionally, an attribute section describing the authorization scope being requested.

 Authentication is performed by specifying a list of authentication `methods`,